 Your water meter can usually be found in a ground-level concrete box near the street.

 Bring a flashlight and two large flat head screwdrivers to open the meter box cover.
 You may want gloves, too.
-Clear away any spiders or leaves with a screwdriver.
+Carefully remove the lid, and please be aware of any critters that may be in the box.
+You can clear away any spiders or leaves with a screwdriver.

 Stick one screwdriver in the hole to use as a lever.